Diabetes Medications and Alcohol Interactions

 Alcohol can affect blood sugar levels in patients with diabetes.
 Both low blood sugar (hypoglycemia) and high blood sugar (hyperglycemia) may occur, depending on how much and how often you drink.
 Combining alcohol with medications that also lower blood sugar can result in serious interactions due to an additive effect.
 It is important to know what to expect and recognize the symptoms of low blood sugar if you choose to drink.
 If your diabetes is not well controlled, you should avoid the use of alcohol.

 Drinking, due to the intoxicating effect, may lead to a lack of awareness of low blood sugar signals.
-Symptoms of excess alcohol consumption can also mimic the signs of low blood sugar, which might include:

 - Stupor or unconsciousness

-If you have type 1 diabetes or type 2 diabetes, have a frank discussion with your healthcare provider about drinking alcohol, and its impact on your health condition.
+If you have type 1 diabetes or type 2 diabetes, have a discussion with your healthcare provider about drinking alcohol and its impact on your health condition.
 If you drink, do so only in moderation.
 Moderate alcohol consumption generally does not affect blood glucose levels if your diabetes is under control.
 You should not have high triglycerides, neuropathy (nerve damage), or pancreatitis.
 Follow these guidelines for moderate alcohol consumption: